KeerthanaaSaravanan/ML-EX-02/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. **Data Collection**:
-   - Import essential libraries like pandas, numpy, sklearn, matplotlib, and seaborn.
-   - Load the dataset using `pandas.read_csv()`.

-2. **Data Preprocessing**:
-   - Address any missing values in the dataset.
-   - Select key features for training the models.
+1. **Load the Dataset:** Import data and extract features (engine size) and target (price).
-   - Split the dataset into training and testing sets with `train_test_split()`.
+2. **Split Data:** Divide the dataset into training and testing sets.

-3. **Linear Regression**:
+3. **Linear Regression:**
-   - Initialize the Linear Regression model from sklearn.
-   - Train the model on the training data using `.fit()`.
+     - Train the model using the training set.
-   - Make predictions on the test data using `.predict()`.
+     - Predict prices for the test set.
-   - Evaluate model performance with metrics such as Mean Squared Error (MSE) and the R² score.
+     - Evaluate performance with Mean Squared Error (MSE) and R² score.

-4. **Polynomial Regression**:
+4. **Polynomial Regression:**
-   - Use `PolynomialFeatures` from sklearn to create polynomial features.
+     - Transform the features to include polynomial terms.
-   - Fit a Linear Regression model to the transformed polynomial features.
+     - Train a Linear Regression model on the transformed data.
-   - Make predictions and evaluate performance similar to the linear regression model.
+     - Predict prices and evaluate performance using MSE and R² score.

-5. **Visualization**:
+5. **Visualization:**
-   - Plot the regression lines for both Linear and Polynomial models.
+     - Plot actual vs predicted prices for both Linear and Polynomial Regression.
-   - Visualize residuals to assess model performance.
+     - Assess residuals for model validation.

 ## Program:
 ```py